Sergeant James Firth V.C. (1874 - 1921)

 Henry BULLAS Son Male 3 Wincobank, York, England

-Florence BULLAS Housekeepers Daur Female 4 m Brightside, York, EnglandThe earlier 1871 Census shows the family living in Ecclesfield.
+Florence BULLAS Housekeepers Daughter Female 4 m Brightside, York, EnglandThe earlier 1871 Census shows the family living in Ecclesfield.
 James had an elder brother WILLIAM (aged 8) and two older sisters MARTHA (aged 6) and MARY (aged 4) who do not appear with the family on the 1881 Census.
 CLARA and ARTHUR are aged 3 and 4 months respectively.

 The 1891 Census does show James father CHARLES in Jarrow with his second wife and family but there is no trace of JAMES.
 A local history web-site does state that JAMES was educated in Swalwell prior to joining up